 The Outdoor Pool

-Slightly less photogenic, but absolutely delightful – we of course spent the bulk of our day visit at La Mamounia here.
+The outdoor pool at La Mamounia is slightly less photogenic, but absolutely delightful – we of course spent the bulk of our day visit here.
 We soaked up the sun and ordered some (very expensive) iced coffees.
 As it is typically rather toasty, we found ourselves in the water a lot to cool off.
 Behind this main pool area is a vast grassy area with plenty of sun loungers.

 The Courtyard and Exterior

 Photo opportunities at La Mamounia lie at every corner, literally.
-Even as we left the hotel, we found even more beautiful spots in the courtyard as we excited.
+Even as we left the hotel, we found even more beautiful spots in the courtyard as we exited.

 Where to stay in Marrakech